 Yahoo! is the only major paid inclusion program with a decent amount of traffic.
-They charge recurring fees for each click, which does not work with many business models.
+Via their bulk program they charge recurring fees for each click, which does not work for some business models.
+Their Search Submit Basic only charges a flat \$49 per URL yearly rate.

 Yahoo!
-Site Submit Express
+Site Submit Basic vs Pro